Aleksey Chadov: Career

 Chadov made his film debut in the film War (2002) by director Aleksei Balabanov.
 In 2002, he received the Best Actor Award at the Montreal World Film Festival.

 Soon after he starred as Kolya Malakhov in the film On the Nameless Height.
 In 2003, Chadov was invited by film director Andrei Proshkin to play the main role in the drama Moths Games.
 Also in 2003, he played a role in the blockbuster Night Watch directed by Timur Bekmambetov.

 Chadov also acted in films The 9th Company, Heat, and in the Love in the City trilogy.
+He has also starred alongside his brother in films such as 2006's Alive.

+In 2022 he made his directorial debut with Infiltration in which he also starred.